brbledsoe/youtube_interceptor/README.md

+#THIS IS JUST A GREAT OLE' APP (yes it is...)

+_**Name:**_ Youtube Interceptor (this could change) _**Description:**_
+...Ever wanted to clean up your youtube recommendations without removing a recomendation-channel all together?
+I mean, I love seeing the latest movie trailers, but not if they're actors are barely dressed.<br>...Whhhelll, look no further than youtube interceptor.
+Simply give it a _filtering level_ (light, moderate, or intense), and protect it with a _password_ (parents/accountability-partners might use this) and surf away!

+_**Devs on the job**_
+jaffrime
+brbledsoe

+_**Tech Used:**_
++React

+_**Dev-Goals:**_
++~~initialize app~~
++set up chrome extension development environment

++intercept any/all youtube server responses

++find the most efficient way to parse what came back in the youtube response

++implement third party api's for filtering images (look into costs of these dudes) ..*Clarifai
+..*Google Cloud Vision
+..*Amazon Rekognition
+..*Any others out there?

++implement third party api's for filtering text, or any other content ..*not sure of any tech out there
+..*maybe implement this ourselves

++make it password protected
+..*maybe use heroku add-ons

+***

+#CREATE REACT INSTRUCTION MANUAL

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>